GenomicsAotearoa/RNA-seq-workshop-on-demand/docs/2_qualityassessment.md

 ```
 less SRR014335-chr1_fastqc/summary.txt
+# Use "q" to exit (quit) out of the window when you are done.
 ```

 We can make a record of the results we obtained for all our samples by concatenating all of our summary.txt files into a single file using the cat command.
 We’ll call this fastqc_summaries.txt.